UQ-RCC/hpc-docs/guides/conda-environment.md

 to switch it off again.
 This is keeping the shell clean and conda base and other conda environments can so be loaded for jobs only.

+IMPORTANT: If you have the conda initialisation in your .bashrc file then you cannot use Open OnDemand.
+To use the virutal desktop in Open OnDemand you need to have clean .bashrc file.

 ## Using a conda module

 ### Bunya